Opening the Door to a NED Career

 They also had differing opinions.

 One said one page, another said two pages only, and the others said enough pages to show they can do the role.
-I agree with the second statement.
+I agree with the last statement.
 Bear in mind more than five is too much.
 One may not be enough to articulate your expertise.

 One of the reasons I always run through a slide deck with WILD and aspiring NEDs is to teach them the WHY of how a CV should be written for whatever role is under consideration.
 These basic principles set apart a great CV from a reasonable CV.
 Otherwise, candidates talk to family, friends, or mentors, they hear differing views based on their experiences, and completely change the CV from what it should be.